The 2018 assessment centre took place at Riverbank Academy in Coventry, a special school and member of the Sidney Stringer Academy Trust.

 - Display boards for outside reading / social area – 16+ Hub

 - Furniture for outside reading / social area – 16+ Hub

 - Indoor space for students to read, socialise and relax – 16+ Hub

 - Willow tree decoration – Riverbank Academy main reception entrance

 - Sensory resource and mosaic – Riverbank Academy’s sensory garden.

 Each team was allocated a challenge and an assessor from WCSQM, with whom each team had to liaise prior to the event to ensure that they were on track with their plans and preparations.
-Teams were also responsible for liaising with and gaining approval from key stakeholders, including Jenny Makin, artist in residence at The Morley Academy, David Yeadon from David Yeadon Ltd. Architects who are leading on the remodelling project, Alex Green, Schools Programme Manager from LESS CO2 (environment and sustainability) and Primary and Secondary school pupils from The Morley Academy and GORSE Academies Trust.
+Teams were also responsible for liaising with and gaining approval from key stakeholders, including David Lisowski, Headteacher at Riverbank Academy, Matthew Taylor, Forest Schools Manager at Riverbank Academy and Alex Green, Schools Programme Manager from LESS CO2 (environment and sustainability).

 Throughout the day, the team of assessors from WCSQM monitored each project team for the capabilities and behaviours that define a 21st century world-class student.
 The output from this process was fed into the overall assessment to determine the world-class status of each participating school.
 Students were assessed for, among other things: